 In the climate change context, my work on the international legal aspects of sea level rise has spawned an entirely new global research agenda on the legal implications of disappearing and ‘deterritorialised’ states the results of which will be critically important to low-lying and small island states.
 Increasing access to polar areas has opened new areas of need for regulation of fishing, shipping and other activities.
 Emerging proposals for ocean-based climate change mitigation activities aimed at increasing the oceans’ capacity as a carbon sink, including ocean fertilisation, have similarly signalled the need for increased international regulatory attention in order to ensure the protection and the preservation of the marine environment in the interests of humankind as a whole.
 My work on regimes for the conservation and management of fish and the protection of marine biodiversity in areas beyond national jurisdiction, particularly in polar areas, and my work on climate change and the oceans, particularly in relation to the regulation of marine geoengineering, has been influential in the international arena, being relied on by governments, intergovernmental and non-governmental organisations participating in major international negotiations.
 My current research on the impact of climate change on international fisheries examines the extent to which climate change considerations are (re)shaping the needs of international fisheries management and will provide guidance for the future reshaping of international fisheries regimes.

-- Scientia Professor of International Law, Faculty of Law, The University of New South Wales, Sydney, Australia
+- Scientia Professor of International Law, Faculty of Law and Justice, UNSW Sydney (The University of New South Wales), Sydney, Australia (1994-2020)

 - Visiting Professor, University of Gothenburg (2014-2017)